TilapiaRoger/anamorph-ths-cs2/README.md

 3. Once download is finished, find and unzip the file in the selected directory.
 4. Go inside the folder from the unzipped file, and click on **Anamorph Puzzle** to run the application.

+# Overview

-# Anamorphosis
+## Anamorphosis
 Anamorphosis is the perspective technique where a complete picture can be viewed from a certain viewpoint, but distorted otherwise.
 This version of anamorphosis involves slicing the model up and distributing its pieces along the intended line of sight.
-The application associated with the thesis, **Anamorph Puzzle** is mainly about solving automated models automatically sliced and then distributed in an anamorphic manner using algorithms.

-# Solving Modes
+## Solving Modes
 In the app, there are 10 models that have been processed in 3 different ways.
 Each automating an aspect of setting up the puzzle.
+The following modes have been used:
+1. Fully manual
+2. Manual Slicing Automatic Distribution (MSAD),
+3. Fully Automatic

-The 1st way is fully manual, meaning the models had been sliced up and its slices be distributed by the researcher's hand in Blender.
-The 2nd way is where the models were manually sliced in Blender, but its slices are automatically distributed by the app.
-The 3rd way is fully automatic, meaning both the slicing of the model and the distribution of its slices are all handled by the app.
+Fully manual means models had been sliced up and its slices be distributed by the researcher's hand in Blender.
+MSAD means the models were manually sliced in Blender, but its slices are automatically distributed by the app.
+Fully automatic, means both the slicing of the model and the distribution of its slices are all handled by the app.

+# System Specifications
+The application associated with the thesis, **Anamorph Puzzle** is mainly about solving automated models automatically sliced and then distributed in an anamorphic manner using algorithms.
+The application was developed in Unity 2021.1.12f1 using C#, and runs on Windows personal computers.

 # Automatic Slicing and Distribution of 3D Models Using Anamorphosis
-The application was developed in Unity 2021.1.12f1 using C#, and runs on Windows personal computers.
 Although the automatic distribution algorithm used is entirely developed by the thesis researchers, the base automatic slicing algorithm used is by Whirle (2021).
 The base slicing algorithm was used along with an algorithm for the slicing blade that slices six times.
 The first three times are sliced vertically, and the last three times are sliced horizontally.

 The winning view algorithm randomly sets the model spawn point, the winning point, and the winning angle.
 The model spawn point, is where the selected model is placed.
 Then, the winning point, or winning sphere, is an invisible sphere set at a distance from the model spawn point.
 The winning angle is a random rotation that rotates the origin, which has the winning angle, winning point, model spawn point, and the model as children.